lewagon/dotfiles/04-Front-End/README.md

 ## `07 JavaScript Plugins`

 In this lecture, we will download external JavaScript packages with **[Yarn](https://yarnpkg.com/en/)** and use them in our interfaces.
-We'll also see how to organise our code in several files in a frontend app.
+We'll also see how to organise our code in several files in a front-end app.

 ## `08 Product Design Sprint`